opensearch-project/project-website/_posts/2023-02-07-announcing-data-prepper-2-1-0.md

 meta_description: Data Prepper 2.1.0 improves performance and stability with enhancements such as generated metrics, anomaly detection, sampling and limiting, and more.
 ---

 Data Prepper 2.1.0 is now available for [download](https://opensearch.org/downloads.html#data-prepper)!
-This release provides a number of new features to Data Prepper.
+This release provides several new features to Data Prepper.
 Additionally, the maintainers have improved Data Prepper’s stability and performance.
-Many of the new features came from community contributions in the form of GitHub issues and pull requests.
+Many new features came from community contributions in the form of GitHub issues and pull requests.

 ## Generated metrics